1970 Canadian Formula A/Formula B

 06 Sep 1970 > Grand Prix de Trois-Rivières

 |3||Craig Hill||(Formula B) Lotus 59-Ford twin cam||103 pts|

 |5||Peter W. Broeker||(Formula B) Stebro Chevron B9-Ford twin cam||73 pts|

-The The Gulf Canada Series for the Canadian Road Racing Championship was help over seven races and combined a 20-16-13-10-8-6-4-3-2-1 points system for overall positions with a 9-6-4-3-2-1 points system for class positions.
-Thus the overall race winner received 29pts (20 for overall win, 9 for the class win) and a Formula B car winning its class in third overall would receive 22 pts (13 plus 9).
+The The Gulf Canada Series for the Canadian Road Racing Championship was held over seven races and combined a 20-16-13-10-8-6-4-3-2-1 points system for overall positions with a 9-6-4-3-2-1 points system for class positions.
+Thus the overall race winner received 29pts (20 for overall win, 9 for the class win) and, for example, a Formula B car winning its class in third overall would receive 22 pts (13 plus 9).